-- It can detect abnormal metric values in order to find otherwise undetected issues in your stack.
-An example is the detection of high memory usage of your server, which may lead to a potential busy or idle server in the future.
+Detect abnormal metric values to find otherwise undetected issues in your stack.
+An example is detecting high memory usage in a server, which may lead to a potential busy or idle server in the near future.

-- It can sense drastic changes in an important metric or process, so you can examine the situation to find potential issues.
+Identify drastic changes in an important metric or process so you can examine the situation to find potential issues.

-- It can reduce the perimeter of search space while trying to diagnose a problem in your stack.
+Reduce the troubleshooting time required to diagnose a problem in your stack.

-- Mathematical modeling: Anomaly engine uses univariate algorithm for location-based monitors.
-It uses Robust Principle Component Analysis (RPCA) algorithm to gain a considerable level of robustness in reporting anomalies.
-The anomaly engine spots anomalous behavior in data recorded for a single metric of interest, usually response time attribute for all Internet Services Monitors.
-For agent-based monitors like server and application monitors, where multiple attributes are to be tracker, the anomaly engine works on such combinations using Matrix sketching algorithm.
+1. Mathematical modelling: The anomaly engine uses a univariate algorithm for location-based monitors.
+It uses the Robust Principle Component Analysis (RPCA) algorithm for more efficient, reliable anomaly reporting.
+The anomaly engine spots anomalous behavior in data recorded for a single metric of interest, usually the response time attribute for all Internet Services Monitors.
+For agent-based monitors like Server and Application Monitors, where multiple attributes are tracked, the anomaly engine uses a Matrix sketching algorithm.

-- Domain scoring: Scoring is a method used to measure anomaly severity.
-Anomaly engine assigns unique scores to events.
-Based on factors like domain scores, dependencies, and increased gravity of detected anomalies, anomalies get labeled as: confirmed, likely or info.
-Read more about domain scoring here.
+3. Domain scoring: Scoring is a method used to measure anomaly severity.
+The anomaly engine assigns unique scores to events.
+Based on factors like domain scores, dependencies, and increased gravity of detected anomalies, anomalies are labeled as Confirmed, Likely, or Info.
+Read more about domain scoring.

 Anomaly reporting with graphs and flexible alerting

-By accessing the time series graph in the Anomaly Dashboard and the events timeline graph in the monitor's summary page, you can closely introspect the metric in question by verifying the monitor’s evaluation window.
-Read this article to know how to interpret the anomaly data.
-You can also share the exported anomaly dashboard with users in CSV or PDF.
+By accessing the time series graph in the Anomaly Dashboard, you can closely inspect the behavior of the metric in question against other metrics at a given point in time.
+Read this article to learn how to interpret the anomaly data.
+You can also share the Anomaly Dashboard as a CSV or PDF.

-Alerting is an integral part of the anomaly detection.
-Sporadic anomaly alerts from a single monitor are usually grouped and delivered to the users at the end of an hour via email.
-To set up anomaly email alerts in Site24x7, login to the web client and access Admin > Users & Alerts > Add Users > Advanced Settings; select Email as your preferred mode for alerting.
+Alerting is an integral part of anomaly detection.
+When multiple anomalies occur, we send out an email notification once an hour to avoid a flood of alerts.
+To set up anomaly email alerts in Site24x7, log in to the web client and access Admin > Users & Alerts > Add Users > Advanced Settings; select Email as your preferred mode for alerting.